Home » Medieval English Drama » Everyman in Performance

 Moves and Positions of Actors

 The text makes many suggestions about actors’ moves and positions.
-Detailed stage direction could be added to many passages with ease.
+Detailed stage directions could be added to many passages with ease.
 As an example, I have added stage directions to the following exchange, in which Fellowship comes to understand the significance of Everyman’s journey:

 Everyman [looking at him].